-Our net premiums written were up 21% in 2022 versus those of a year ago.
-This growth resulted from a 16% increase in new business, an 8% increase in renewal business and notable audit premium recognition.
-The increase in new business resulted in part from our continued appetite expansion efforts and we increased our final audit premium accruals by \$24.6 million and recognized \$34.8 million of audit premium pick-up, as our payroll exposure increased with U.S. labor market strengthening and rising wages.
+Our net premiums written were up 8% in 2023 versus those of a year ago.
+This growth resulted from a 20% increase in new business, a 9% increase in renewal business and strong audit premium recognition.
+The increase in new business resulted in part from our continued appetite expansion efforts.
+We also increased our final audit premium accruals by \$4.1 million and recognized \$29.2 million of audit premium pick-up, as our payroll exposure increased with U.S. labor market strengthening and rising wages for the businesses that we insure.

-We continued our underwriting discipline and maintained our current accident year loss and loss adjustment expense ratio on voluntary business at 64.0%, largely consistent with the 63.5% we recorded throughout 2021.
-In addition, we recognized \$34 million of favorable development on our loss and loss adjustment expense reserves for prior accident years, which primarily related to accident years 2017 and prior.
+We continued our underwriting discipline and maintained our current accident year loss and loss adjustment expense ratio on voluntary business at 63.3%, which was lower than the 64.0% we recorded throughout 2022.
+In addition, we reduced our loss and loss adjustment expense reserves for prior accident years by \$45 million, which primarily related to accident years 2020 and prior.